flaki/tchspk.rs/README.md

     be bound to once started.
   * `SHORT_LINK_HOST` is the host that is used by various services when they are generating a shortened link.
+  * `API_HOST` the host at which the API will be exposed.
+  * `API_VERSION` API version that will show up at the root of the URL.
+    Defaults to "1.0".

 ## _TinSpeaker_ experiment